Whether you're donating whole blood, platelets, or double red cells, your donation is thicker than water.

 Whole blood donation takes 45 minutes to an hour from arrival to walking out our front doors.
 The actual donation only takes around 15 minutes.
 You can donate whole blood every 56 days.

-Whereas whole blood donations take approximately 45-60 minutes, platelet donations can take between 70 minutes to 2 hours to complete.
+Whereas whole blood donations take approximately 45-60 minutes, platelet donations can take between two to three hours to complete.
 We Are Blood knows that this can be a significant portion of your day, but we try to make the donation as easy as possible.
 We have television, movies, music and WiFi to keep you occupied.

 The best thing about being a platelet donor?
 You can do it every 7 days!